-Where possible, any relevant student activities taking place on the day, such as laboratory-based learning, teaching, or presentations, should be included.
-The Panel may request to see particular laboratories or facilities and advanced notice will be given if this is the case.
-Where visits to particular facilities that may have restricted access are required, the HEI is kindly asked to arrange this in advance.
-The timing of this stage of the visit is flexible to ensure that the facilities are accessible.
+The Panel may request to see particular laboratories or facilities and advance notice will be given if this is the case.
+Where visits to particular facilities that may have restricted access are required, the University is kindly asked to arrange this in advance.
+The timing of this stage of the visit is flexible to ensure that the labs will be in use during the tour of the facilities.
 Please alert the RSB if this is not a suitable time for the tour.